magento/architecture/design-documents/service-isolation/inter-service-communication.md

 * Specifically designed for communication between services
 * Small size of the message
 * Support of HTTP 2
-* Client code generation support for many programming languages (need to confirm if it works for PHP)
+* Client code generation support for many programming languages
-* Potentially can save on network communication if services would be demons that invokes service application (Magento would have to be tested/fixed to be run as daemon)
+* Potentially can save on network communication if services would be demons that invokes service application

 Cons
-* There are some support limitations in PHP (rapidly growing though)
+* Writing servers is not officially supported for PHP, would have to use a hack by 3rd party developers
 * Would require developers of services that are not using Magento to adopt this technology
 * Harder to customize for our needs like forwarding authenticated user info, duplicate operation prevention mechanism (request ID) or sending other metadata
 * Would require more development time comparing to using existing gateways
+* Developers that are not using Magento would have to have a daemon processing requests from Magento instances
+* gRPC servers would have to be daemons and PHP doesn't have native async code support which would make daemons processing requests much slower than with an HTTP server like apache/nginx (daemon would use 1 core, HTTP servers effectively distribute processes between cores)
+* Magento would have to be adopted to be run as a daemon
+* only supports 1 dimensional maps (with values of the same type) and one dimensional arrays

 __RPC + REST__